Vocabulary In Context Questions

 D. learn about

-3. As used in line 30, “avenues” most nearly mean
+3. As highlighted in orange in the second paragraph, “avenues” most nearly mean

-4. As used in line 40, “concerned” most nearly means
+4. As highlighted in orange in the third paragraph, “concerned” most nearly means